Skip to main content

 Differential psychology research uses experimental designs to establish cause-and-effect relationships between variables.
 Psychological science researchers control the environment and complexity of tasks to isolate one or more independent variables and observe their effect on a dependent variable.

-This approach involves the random assignment of participants and meticulous conditions control to make valid conclusions regarding individual differences in the dependent variable.
+This approach involves the random assignment of participants and a meticulous control of conditions to make valid conclusions regarding individual differences in the dependent variable.

 Longitudinal Studies